-- Think about teaching outside of higher education – it may not be exactly what you’ll be expected to do as a lecturer but gives you valuable experience and opportunity to develop many of the same skills – you might look at continuing education classes, summer schools, or local schools.
+- Think about teaching outside of higher education.
+It may not be exactly what you’ll be expected to do as a lecturer, but it will give you valuable experience and opportunity to develop many of the same skills.
+You could look at continuing education classes, summer schools, or local schools.

 - If you are in the Medical Sciences Division, there may be ways for you to contribute to teaching on their undergraduate programmes.
 For more information see: https://canvas.ox.ac.uk/courses/30310

-The ATL programme is externally accredited by Advance HE .
-By passing the ATL, participants will simultaneously be judged to have fulfilled the requirements for Descriptor 1 of the PSF and will be designated as an Associate Fellow of the Higher Education Academy (AFHEA).
+The programme is externally accredited by Advance HE and by passing the programme, participants will simultaneously be judged to have fulfilled the requirements for Descriptor 1 of the PSF and will be designated as an Associate Fellow of the Higher Education Academy.